CEA-MetroCarac/PySSPFM/doc/README.md

 ### VIII.4) 2D cross correlation

 <p align="justify" width="100%">
 The script can be executed directly using the executable file: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/toolbox/map_correlation.py">toolbox/map_correlation.py</a></code> or through the graphical user interface: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/gui/map_correlation.py">gui/map_correlation.py</a></code>.
 Correlation between different maps of the sample's properties allow to gain a better understanding of the origin of the signals and the interactions between different physical phenomena.
 The Pearson product-moment correlation coefficients, which enables us to express the correlation between two maps as a scalar value varying between 1 (perfect correlation, and -1 perfect anti-correlation).
 For maps with a coefficient close to 0, the correlation between the map is low.
-The relationship between the correlation coefficient matrix, R, and the covariance matrix, c, is:
+The relationship between the correlation coefficient matrix, R, and the covariance matrix, c, is (INSERER LIEN BIBLIO):
 </p>

 $$ R_{ij} = {c_{ij} \over \sqrt{c_{ii} * c_{jj}}} $$